 Invocable is a specialization of DRGElement and it inherits the name and optional id, description, and label attributes from NamedElement.
-The name of an Imput data, decision, or import in the decision model.
-The passent inessKnowledgeModel is a specialization of Invocable from which it additionally inherits the variable attribute.
+BusinessKnowledgeModel is a specialization of Invocable from which it additionally inherits the variable attribute.

 A BusinessKnowledgeModel element may have zero or more knowledgeRequirement, which are instance of KnowledgeRequirement, and zero or more authorityRequirement which are instances of AuthorityRequirement.
 These model elements are described below.